 3. Excusing sin at the leadership level.
 In these church there is almost an obvious and ongoing double standard between the top pastor, the other leaders and the rest of the people.
 Those comprising the “inner circle” are often beyond criticism, having any transgression short of murder swept over the rug.
 This behavior has been seen in other places besides FBC Hammond.

-4. Preaching the same things over and over.
+4. Preaching the same things (sometimes the same sermons) over and over.
 Preaching the whole counsel of God takes a lot of work.
 Avoiding the comfortable ruts of routine comes from immersing one’s heart and mind in the Word of God.
 Pastors who refuse accountability will soon find themselves preaching what they know.
 It’s all they can do.
 When pastors do not study, they do not learn, they are not changed.
 They have nothing to give.
 The same jokes, stories, verses and “hobby-horses” are signs of an inner breakdown.

 5. A seeming obsession with a single subject matter.
 The Bible instructs us, “Out of the abundance of the heart the mouth speaks.”
 A video of Jack Schaap simulating masturbation during a youth sermons can be found online.
 It is so graphic even the Chicago Magazine writer was nonplussed about it.
 When a “man of God” refuses correction from those around him, he has already refused correction from God’s word.
 At that point the mind overflows with garbage.
 It might be sex, materialism or power, but that which is inhabiting the pastor’s heart will make its way out.